 Marae, especially ahu, is adorned with interesting, bright red colored wooden sculptures (unu).
 These are representations of the ancestors of influential local families.

 Diverse trees were planted around the marae, thus turning this beautiful area into even more beautiful park, but also providing a shaded, mysterious feel to this monument.

-Two stone statues – guardians meet the visitors at the entrance in marae.
+Two stone statues – guardians meet the visitors at the entrance in the marae.
 These statues are not true archaeological monuments – they are replicas of tiki from Ra’ivavae Island in French Polynesia and were made in 1983.

-Marae was restored under the lead of the specialists of Bishop Museum in 1953.
-For this first restoration project they choose an ancient marae, which was comparatively close to Papeete, located in picturesque site, visually impressive and with high historical importance.
+Marae was restored under the leadership of the specialists of Bishop Museum in 1953.
+For this first restoration project, they choose an ancient marae, which was comparatively close to Papeete, located in picturesque site, visually impressive and with high historical importance.

 Very soon – almost immediately – marae Arahurahu started to live its own life, rich with events and visitors.
 Each year in July here takes place the national Heiva festival when Polynesian artists provide plenty of performances.

 Often such festivities have little in common with the original meaning of the structure, for example, here is played theatre.
 Local people enjoy being here and come just for Sunday walk.

 The site has informative signs which explain all the diverse details of this once important feature in the life of Polynesians.